Pair correlation of angles between reciprocal geodesics on the modular surface: Introduction

 This paper investigates the pair correlation of angles $\theta_\gamma$ with $d(i,\gamma i)\leqslant R$, or equivalently with $\| \gamma\|^2 \leqslant Q^2 =e^R \sim 2\cosh R$ as $Q\rightarrow\infty$.
 As explained in Section \ref{Section2}, these are exactly the angles between reciprocal geodesics on the modular surface.

-The Euclidean analog of this problem considers the angles between the line segments connecting the origin $(0,0)$ with the integral lattice points $(m,n)$ with $m^2+n^2 \leqslant Q^2$ as $Q\rightarrow \infty$.
-The pair correlation of all lattice point angles (rays are counted with multiplicity) is plotted on the right in Figure \ref{Figure1}.
-When only primitive lattice points are being considered (rays are counted with multiplicity one), the problem reduces to the study of the sequence of Farey fractions with the $L^2$ norm $\|m/n\|_2^2=m^2+n^2$.
-Its pair correlation function is plotted on the left in Figure \ref{Figure1}.
-When Farrey fractions are ordered by their denominator, the pair correlation is shown to exist and it is explicitly computed in \cite{BZ}.
+The Euclidean analog of this problem considers the angles between the line segments connecting the origin $(0,0)$ with all integer points $(m,n)$ with $m^2+n^2 \leqslant Q^2$ as $Q\rightarrow \infty$.
+When only primitive lattice points are being considered (rays are counted with multiplicity one), the problem reduces to the study of the pair correlation of the sequence of Farey fractions with the $L^2$ norm $\| m/n\|_2^2=m^2+n^2$.
+Its pair correlation function is plotted on the left of Figure \ref{Figure1}.
+When Farey fractions are ordered by their denominator, the pair correlation is shown to exist and it is explicitly computed in \cite{BZ}.
 A common important feature is the existence of a gap beyond zero for the pair correlation function.
-This is an ultimate reflection of the fact that the area of a nondegenerate triangle with integer vertices is at least $1/2$.
+This is an ultimate reflection of the fact that the area of a nondegenerate triangle with integer vertices is at least $\frac{1}{2}$, which corresponds to the familiar inequality $| \frac{b}{d}-\frac{a}{c} | \geqslant \frac{1}{cd}$ satisfied by two lattice points $P=(a,b)$ and $Q=(c,d)$ with $\operatorname{Area} (\triangle OPQ)>0$.